SAP-archive/teched2021-ANA160/README.md

 ## Overview

-Welcome to SAP TechEd 2021 session ANA160 - Give Data Purpose with SAP BTP and Cloud Analytics Solutions.
+Welcome to **SAP TechEd 2021 session ANA160 - Give Data Purpose with SAP BTP and Cloud Analytics Solutions**.

 This session introduces attendees to the SAP data and analytics solutions in the cloud.
 You will get a hands-on experience of our flagship cloud solutions such as SAP Data Intelligence Cloud, SAP HANA Cloud, SAP Data Warehouse Cloud and SAP Analytics Cloud.